pmliquify/vc_mipi_imx8mm/README.md

      $ ./build.sh --all
    ```

-4. Flash the kernel image and the device tree file to the target and reboot
+4. Flash the kernel image and the device tree file to the target and reboot.
    ```
-     $ ./flash.h --reboot --all
+     $ ./flash.sh --reboot --all
    ```

 5. Login and check if the driver was loaded properly.
 You should see something like this in the second box.